 MSM Public Safety

-The Department of Public Safety is comprised of the MSM Police Department, Security Services, Parking Deck Management and Emergency Preparedness.
+The Department of Public Safety is comprised of the Morehouse School of Medicine Police Department, Security Services, Parking Deck Management, and Emergency Preparedness.
 The Public Safety Office is located on the first floor of the Main Campus parking deck and is open 24/7 with staff on the premises.

 DHS Security Action Guides